Salmizar/tuya-journal/README.md

 There is also a journaling component that will pull Tuya data to add context to journal entries.
 See requirements folder for details.

-The backend needs to reside on the same network as the Tuya water monitor in order to capture data, so there will not be a demo available for this project.

 # Build with

 ```